AAFC-Bioinfo-AAC/quick-start-guide/Guides/GPSC_guide.md

     inter-[dept.]-lp.science.gc.ca

+> Note: Space on the GPSC is limited.
+When downloading files or running an analysis, please make sure to not do so on your home directory, as it can only hold 10Gb of material, and make sure to move files that don't need to be on the GPSC to another location.

 ## Connecting to the GPSC
 There are many different ways to connect to the GPSC.
 This guide will explain how to connect through VS Code, which we recommend for less experienced users, but a larger list of connection methods can be found [here](https://gcxgce.sharepoint.com/teams/1000645/SitePages/GPSC-Guides.aspx?OR=Teams-HL&CT=1708971900190&clickparams=eyJBcHBOYW1lIjoiVGVhbXMtRGVza3RvcCIsIkFwcFZlcnNpb24iOiIyNy8yNDAxMDQxNzUwNCIsIkhhc0ZlZGVyYXRlZFVzZXIiOmZhbHNlfQ%3D%3D#connecting-to-the-gpsc).